 Vertigo does not make you feel as if you are going to faint, but rather it causes rotational dizziness.

-There are two types of vertigo and they are categorized according to what the cause is.
+There are two types of vertigo and the categories are according to their causes.

 - Peripheral vertigo: This happens when the balance organs of the inner ear become disturbed for some reason.